sentrychris/psmonitor/README.md

     asyncio.run(connect())
     ```

-You can use the frontend client located at `public/index.html`  for further testing and exploration.
+You can use the quick dashboard located at `public/index.html`  for further testing and exploration.

-If you are using the [Pi Monitor](https://github.com/chrisrowles/pi-monitor-v3), there are instructions contained there to help you get setup and connected.
+If you are using the [system monitor web client](https://github.com/sentrychris/system-monitor), there are instructions contained there to help you get setup and connected.

 I hope you like it!

-## Contributing

-Feel free to contribute to this project, or the [Pi Monitor](https://github.com/chrisrowles/pi-monitor-v3), or the [Pi Monitor API](https://github.com/chrisrowles/pi-monitor-api).

-I'm always looking for help and new ideas, this is a fun personal project and so if you're a bit new of a bit anxious about contributing to projects, then please feel free to get in tocuh with me and we'll find a way to get you started, we all start somewhere! :)

 ## License
 This software is open-sourced software licensed under the MIT license.